danielvillahermosadominguez/katalistpaymentservice/README.md

     - The same prize for every course.
 Hardcode, constant
 # Restrictions and Rules
 - [12.09.2023 ] We don't override data in Moodle or in Holded.
 - [12.09.2023 ] The quantity is initially 1.
 One per user.
-We will evolute by the time
+We will evolve by the time

 # Task related with the POC
-- [In progress] Refactor of the service and some test coverage after the poc
+- [ ] Create in holded person and company depending on the form.
+Include a checkbox "Company"
+- [ ] Default data in creation of contact + Uppercase in values
+- [ ] New data in the forms: address, phone
+- [ ] To use a hash for the key in holded
+- [ ] Problem with the automatic deployment of the service.
+User in azure to deploy.
+- [ ] TPV and Sandbox (Paycomet) access
+- [ ] TPV interaction - basic uses cases
+- [ ] Emulation of the TPV (temporary) - Optional and to evaluate
+- [ ] Basic integration in azure with TPV.
+Test
 - [ ] Resend in case of error + to be sure the mail has been sent (invoice)
 - [ ] Private Data Policy in the form - People of Paycomet will help us to cover it
 - [ ] Connection holded PRO